SSJF – Clallam Bay to Twin Rivers

 From a distance I thought this was two people paddling a double kayak.

-One thought on “SSJF – Clallam Bay to Twin Rivers
+One response to “SSJF – Clallam Bay to Twin Rivers”

 Leave a Reply